EthanShoe/RankedChoiceVotingTabulator/README.md

 # RankedChoiceVotingTabulator

-A C# WPF Desktop application to take ranking question results from Microsoft Forms and tabulate them into ranked choice voting.
+A C# .NET Desktop application to take ranking question results from Microsoft Forms and tabulate them into ranked choice voting.

 ## Description